dannng/dannng.github.io/docs/glossary.markdown

 Synonym: storage device

 ### Mount (v)
-As opposed to simply "attaching," mounting implies a process of interpreting a bitstream as a file system, for the purposes of browsing, retrieving, or storing files.
+As opposed to simply "attaching," mounting implies a process of interpreting a bitstream as a file system, for browsing, retrieving, or storing files.
 It is possible to mount devices, or in some special cases, files.

 ### Operating system
 The primary software that runs on a volume and communicates between computer hardware and other software.
 Examples include Windows 10 and macOS High Sierra.